 6. Email Verification

-Email verification after registration can keep users from registering with a fake email address and activate registered users before logging in.
+Email verification during and after registration can keep users from registering with a fake email address and activate registered users before logging in.

 7. Login Security